harrison-daniel/README-Generator/README.md

-# Professional README Generator
+README Generator

 ## Purpose

-Create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+A command-line application that dynamically generates a README.md file using the Inquirer package.

 ## User Story

 AS A developer
 I WANT a README generator
-SO THAT I can quickly create a professional README for a new project
+SO THAT I can quickly create a README for a new project

 ## Acceptance Criteria

 GIVEN a command-line application that accepts user input
 WHEN I am prompted for information about my application repository
-THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+THEN a high-quality, README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 WHEN I enter my project title
 THEN this is displayed as the title of the README
 WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions